sgrif/talks/foundation_demystified/presentation.md

 - Paying infrastructure costs
 - Providing access to lawyers

-^ At its core, the biggest thing the foundation does is raise funds from various companies who are using Rust and funnel it into the ecosystem. (next) One way this is done is through our grants program, where folks inside the project and the community submit proposals for things they'd like to work on, and they receive some amount of funding from the foundation to work on it.
+^ At its core, the biggest thing the foundation does is raise funds from various companies who are using Rust and funnel it into the ecosystem. (next) One way this is done is through our grants program, where folks inside the project and the community submit proposals for things they'd like to work on, and they receive funding from the foundation to work on it.
 But depending on where in the world the grantee lives, this usually isn't enough to cover all their costs. (next) This is why when we're able we also hire full time engineers whose only job is to work on the Rust project.
-This is something we generally do sparingly, as we don't want to be in a situation where only a handful of people benefit from the foundation.
-We also need to make sure we're in a situation where we can give our engineers reasonable job security. (next)
+This is something we generally do sparingly, as we don't want to be in a situation where only a handful of people benefit from the foundation. (next)

-^ But engineering costs are only one part of what it takes to run the Rust project.
-Rust has a lot of infrastructure that its built on top of, and this gets *very* expensive.
+^ But it takes more than just software engineers to keep the project running.
+Rust has a lot of infrastructure that it relies on, and this gets *very* expensive.
 In 2022, our members donated just shy of a million dollars in resources for Rust's CI, file hosting, bandwidth, tools like Crater which tests a change to the compiler by compiling every crate on crates.io, and more. (next)

 ^ And finally, the project has more legal needs than you might expect.
-Crates.io has to deal with copyright law (whether that's in the form of DMCA takedown requests or other forms).
-And the project wants to continue to hold the trademark for Rust.
-What needs to happen to ensure we keep it?
+Crates.io has to deal with copyright law for the content it hosts.
+What do they do when they receive a DMCA takedown request?
+The project wants to continue to hold the trademark for Rust.
+What needs to happen to ensure that happens?
 There's also random situations that can come up like: "Rust has a lot of US contribuors.
-Do we need to care about the US sanctions on Iran when reviewing pull requests?".
+Do we need to care about the US sanctions on Iran when reviewing pull requests?"
+(That was actually something I had to answer when part of my role within the project was "person with access to the lawyers").
 Also in most countries, people can just sue you for nearly any reason.
 What if you get sued for work you did on behalf of the project?
 All of these situations require legal resources, which the Foundation provides.

 ---